 The proposed bill, known as the Right to Know Act, amends sections 3705.01 and 3705.09 of the Revised Code to mandate that institutions offer genetic testing to confirm paternity when a child is born to unwed parents.
 The bill introduces new legal language defining "genetic testing" and outlines the responsibilities of institutions regarding the acknowledgment of paternity affidavits.
-Specifically, it requires that before providing an acknowledgment of paternity affidavit, institutions must offer genetic testing to the child and the father at no cost.
-If either party declines the testing, the institution must document this decision.
+Specifically, it requires that before providing an acknowledgment of paternity affidavit, institutions must offer genetic testing to the child and father at no cost.
+If either parent declines the testing, the institution must document this decision.

 Statutes affected: